Agile Methodology: A Complete Beginner's Guide for 2026

 The Future of Agile

 Agile continues to evolve.
-Modern trends include combining Agile with AI-powered project management, applying Agile beyond software to marketing, HR, and operations, and developing hybrid approaches that blend multiple frameworks.
+Modern trends include combining Agile with intelligent project management, applying Agile beyond software to marketing, HR, and operations, and developing hybrid approaches that blend multiple frameworks.

 The key is staying true to Agile values while adapting practices to your specific context.